 I am being discharged.
 I get to go home and sleep in my own bed.

 This, for me, is a typical recovery period whilst in hospital.
-I then spent a further 3 weeks at home, migrating from bed to sofa, managing to shower on my own and then getting dressed etc.
+I then spent a further three weeks at home, migrating from bed to sofa, managing to shower on my own and then getting dressed etc.

 This surgery has pretty much bowled me over and I have to say the recovery has been hard for me.
 I am a very active person, both in spirit and mind.
 I will shamefully admit to throwing a few tantrums as I wasn’t liking not being able to help with anything at home.
-I sucked it up and now I am getting back into the stride of regaining back my life with no more Diversion Colitis, no more fissures and no more pain caused by things bypassing my loop ileostomy.
+I sucked it up and now I am getting back into the stride of regaining back my life with no more diversion colitis, no more fissures and no more pain caused by things bypassing my loop ileostomy.